desync-labs/fathom-stablecoin-smart-contracts/README.md

 ## Deployment

 The current codebase is structured so that the same set of smart contracts will be deployed, regardless of the target blockchain.
 By default, the protocol's price feed after deployment is set to `SimplePriceFeed`, a mock price feed that allows the protocol's deployer (owner) to freely modify prices.
-This default setting is based on the consideration that other price feeds for commercial use, whether sourcing from a DEX or a Centralized one, require external addresses or even price-related bots for successful deployment.
-Consequently, the adjusted deployment/migration script will deploy `DexPriceOracle`, `DelayFathomOraclePriceFeed`, `CentralizedOraclePriceFeed`, and `SlidingWindowDexOracle` using proxy patterns, but will not initialize them.
+This default setting is based on the consideration that other price feeds for commercial use require external addresses or even price-related bots for successful deployment.
+Consequently, the adjusted deployment/migration script will deploy `CentralizedOraclePriceFeed`, 'FathomPriceOracle' using proxy patterns, but only CentralizedOraclePriceFeed will be initialize.
 Documentation regarding price feed changes will be included in this markdown document following the deployment section.

 ### On Ganache